 A fundamental tenet of the ethical provision of psychological services is that psychologists provide services to all types of clients, regardless of client worldviews, beliefs, values, racial or ethnic background, gender identification, sexual orientation, or other aspects of clients’ identity.
 We are committed to training all students to be able to meet this ethical standard, and meeting the standard is necessary for successful completion of the program.
 We appreciate that, initially, some students may find it challenging to work with clients who hold very different worldviews or conflicting values and beliefs, and we are committed to working in a respectful way with students to develop, over time, the capacity to meet this core ethical standard.

-The required courses for all clinical students include Interviewing (PSY 629, two semesters of Personality and Intellectual Assessment (PSY 630, PSY 631), Personality Theory (PSY 622), Psychopathology (PSY 603), Systems of Psychotherapy (PSY 636), and supervised Practicum in Psychotherapy and Behavior Change (PSY 637).
-Additional required courses include two semesters of Statistics (PSY 610, PSY 611) and ethics (PSY 710).
+The required courses for all clinical students include Interviewing (PSY 629), two semesters of Personality and Intellectual Assessment (PSY 630, PSY 631), Psychopathology (PSY 603), Systems of Psychotherapy (PSY 636), and supervised Practicum in Psychotherapy and Behavior Change (PSY 637).
+Additional required courses include two semesters of Statistics (PSY 610, PSY 611), ethics (PSY 710), and multicultural (PSY 710).
 Students also choose from a variety of advanced clinical seminars, at least two of which are required, to meet their particular interests and training needs.
 Research competence is acquired through a Clinical Research and Design seminar (PSY 616), and completion of a master's thesis and doctoral dissertation.
 Doctoral students pursuing academic or research careers engage in considerable additional research with the faculty.

 The American Psychological Association and state licensing boards require that doctoral students demonstrate competence in each of the following areas: biological bases of behavior, cognitive-affective bases of behavior, social bases of behavior and individual differences.
 Required and elective courses are provided to ensure that students meet these requirements.
 For more information on courses and program requirements, please see our Graduate Handbook.

 Doctoral students in clinical psychology complete their training at an internship setting accredited by the American Psychological Association.
 When students opt for an unaffiliated internship, the internship typically is completed in the fifth or sixth year, following completion of all course requirements and the dissertation proposal.
-Alternatively, students may fulfill their internship requirement in the UK Internship Consortium Program, a two-year half-time exclusively affiliated internship; students who choose this option typically start the affiliated internship in their third, fourth, or fifth year, following completion of all course requirements and the dissertation proposal.
-Prior to their internship, students participate in clinical practicum experiences at a variety of settings, including the University Counseling Center, the Department of Psychiatry, and Eastern State Hospital, which is a regional psychiatric facility.
+Alternatively, students may fulfill their internship requirement in the UK Internship Consortium Program, a two-year half-time exclusively affiliated internship; students who choose this option typically start the affiliated internship in their fourth or fifth year, following completion of all course requirements, clinical training requirements, and the dissertation proposal.
+Prior to their internship, students participate in clinical practicum experiences at a variety of settings, including the University Counseling Center, the Department of Psychiatry, the Veterans Affairs Department, the University of Kentucky Medical Center, and Eastern State Hospital, which is a regional psychiatric facility.